Back to All Events

 Dates and location

-The sessions will take place across the four Tuesday evenings November.
-All sessions will be held in person at the Birmingham and Midland Institute.
+Following participant feedback, we're running a condensed course over two Tuesday evenings November.
+Both sessions will be held in person at The Birmingham and Midland Institute.

 1. What is Practice? - Tuesday 4 November, 6.30 - 9.30 pm